SubleXBle/Fail2Ban-Report/README.md

 For larger features, feel free to start a discussion first.

+I'm happy to hear from users and contributors!
+Whether it's:

+    feature requests,
+    improvement ideas,
+    or even pull requests —
+    Feel free to reach out or contribute directly.

+If you use this tool and think "Hey, wouldn't it be cool if it could also do XYZ?" — I'm all ears!

 ---

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GPL3 License.
 See `LICENSE` for details.

 ---